WinFan3672/reHack/CONTRIBUTOR_LICENSE_AGREEMENT.md

 ## License
 When the Contributor makes a Contribution, the Contributor agrees to is license that Contribution under the GNU General Public License, Version 2 (`GPL-2.0-only`).

+## Disallowed Contributions
+If the Contributor wishes to make a Contribution solely as a tool to build a rapport for use in a resume or otherwise, and not to improve the Project, that Contrubution is not welcome.

 ## Future Modifications
 In the event that the Project decides to distribute the software under a different license for a future version, the Contributor agrees that their Contribution may be included in such versions under the new license.